-During fiscal 2006, the Company offered participants in the management common stock loan program the opportunity to formally modify the terms of their loans in exchange for placing their shares of common stock purchased through the loan program in an escrow account that allows the Company to have a security interest in the loan program shares.
-The key modifications to the management common stock loans for the participants accepting the fiscal 2006 offer were as follows:
+During fiscal 2006, the Company offered participants in the management common stock loan program the opportunity to formally modify the terms of their loans in exchange for placing their shares of common stock in an escrow account that allowed the Company to have a security interest in the loan program shares.
+The key modifications to the management common stock loans for the participants accepting the fiscal 2006 modification offer were as follows:

-Modification of Promissory Note - The management stock loan due date was changed to be the earlier of (a) March 30, 2013, or (b) the Breakeven Date as defined by the May 2004 modifications.
-The interest rate on the loans increased from 3.16 percent compounded annually to 4.72 percent compounded annually.
+Modification of Promissory Note - The management stock loan due date was changed to be the earlier of (a) March 30, 2013, or (b) the Breakeven Date.
+The interest rate on the loans was also slightly increased.

-Redemption of Management Loan Program Shares - The Company has the right to redeem the shares on the due date in satisfaction of the promissory notes as follows:
+Redemption of Management Loan Program Shares - The Company was granted the right to redeem the shares held in escrow on the Breakeven Date or the due date as full or partial satisfaction of the promissory notes.